Posts tagged ‘Ducks in Flight’

-Please click on the thumbnail image to see the slightly larger picture of the Black-bellied Whistling Ducks in flight.
+Please click on the thumbnail version of each photograph of the Black-bellied Whistling Ducks to see the slightly larger version of that picture.
 Enjoy!

 Wishing all a wonderful Thanksgiving!
 Here are some photographs I took weeks ago of whistlers that I hope you will like.
 Please click on the thumbnail image to see the slightly larger photo.
 Enjoy!